Fall, 2013, Breaking News! Calling all ages!

 - sharing the gift of music (vocal and handbell choirs; musical accompaniment – drums/guitar/flute, etc…);

-- through wider community leadership (serving on Boards of Directors for such groups as the Kamloops Food Bank / Food Action Centre);
+- through wider community leadership (serving on Boards of Directors for such groups as the Changing the Face of Poverty);

-- as Receptionist on KUC’s “Welcome Desk” on weekdays;
+- as Receptionists on KUC’s “Welcome Desk” on weekdays;

-- offering particular gifts and skills (teaching, web skills, marriage minister, hosting gatherings following memorial services, creating and gifting shawls to the ill or grieving…)
+- offering particular gifts and skills (teaching, web skills, marriage minister, hosting gatherings following memorial services, and creating and gifting prayer shawls.)